Patternhouse

 Museum of Modern and Contemporary Art Bolzano Bozen

-The project “Joining Patterns / Stitch and Leave a Mark” was a collaboration with Museion, taking place within the context of the exhibition “Among the Invisible Joins” from the Enea Righi Collection.
-The concept celebrated the unique creativity of individuals and how they can come together as one, building community while respecting each person’s individuality.
-We hosted a series of embroidery workshops at Museion and across our region, engaging people from diverse backgrounds.
-Participants embroidered during 3-hour sessions using our method, creating one half of a cushion.
+The project “Joining Patterns / Stitch and Leave a Mark” was a collaboration with Museion, taking place within the context of the exhibition “Among the Invisible Joins”.
+The aim was to raise awareness about the deep connection between solidarity, community, and mental health.
+The project included 30 embroidery workshops at Museion and throughout our region, engaging people from diverse backgrounds.
+During three-hour sessions, the participants embroidered one half of a cushion using our method.
 The other half was crafted by participants from the psychiatric rehabilitation center Casa Basaglia in Sinigo.
-The result was 120 cushions, each made by two people—one from the rehab center and one from outside.
+The result was 120 cushions, each a collaboration between two people—one from the rehab center and one from the outside community.

 Our embroidery courses were open to beginners and skilled embroiderers.
 They were adressed to individuals interested in the craft itself, as well as those curious about how crafting can promote relaxation, concentration, and overall well-being.
 The project also included lectures and concluded with a sales exhibition.
-A total of 120 cushions were created and sold.
 My talk with neuroscientist Saskia Rusche about creativity and brain plasticity was published in the Museion Bulletin.
-Please click here to read it.

 Bolzano

 Over two months, we ran an embroidery workshop with 10 participants at the Bolzano men’s prison.
-We held 11 sessions, each lasting 3 hours.
-It was a valuable opportunity to see if our method works in this setting and whether it helps people focus, relax, and feel calmer.
-Everyone finished their cushion—some made it for themselves or as a gift.
-We were particularly interested in how their cultural backgrounds were reflected in their work.
+We held 11 three-hour sessions.
+This valuable opportunity allowed us to evaluate whether our method fosters focus and relaxation in this setting.
+We were very pleased with the results; almost every participant completed their cushion, some for personal use, others as gifts.
+We were also interested in observing how their cultural backgrounds were reflected in their work.

 All our cushions are one of a kind.